HiddenClever/digitalocean-dns-sync/README.md

 ###Usage###

-1. Generate a personal access token from https://cloud.digitalocean.com/settings/applications if you haven't got one already.
+1. Generate a Personal Access Token from https://cloud.digitalocean.com/settings/applications if you haven't got one already.
 2. Run ```sudo pip install requests``` or install the Python Requests library however you would normally http://docs.python-requests.org/en/latest/.